Isleguard/Run-Analysis-V2/Codebook.md

 4. Codetest_train.R:  Used to help generate the row and columnar data labels.
 5. Run_analysis.R: The final code that implements the above files.

 Output data:
-Train_and_test.csv:  the original datasets combined Tidy.txt:  The tidy dataset for the project
+Tidy.txt:  The tidy dataset for the project